A lot of people around me are talking about the low carbohydrate diet. It has become popular and Yes! People have lost quick weight.

 e :: Low carb diet also affects hypothalamic-pituitary-adrenal (HPA) axis and can lead to hypothalamic amenorrhagia (irregular periods), reduced fertility, hypoglycemia, increase in waist circumference, osteopenia and other mental health issues, with low level of luteinizing hormone, follicle stimulating hormone, estrogen, Progesterone and testosterone.

-Is the initial ‘Weight Loss’ Water loss or Weight loss?
+Is the initial weight loss water loss or real weight loss?

 In the initial phase of low carb diet people experience significant loss of weight very quickly due to elimination of water from the body.